matheuristic/plan9port-config/README.md

 When the touchpad is depressed, `Ctrl` acts as Button2, `Alt` acts as Button3 and `Command` acts as Button3.
 Holding a modifier while depressing the touchpad does the same.
-Note that 2-1 chords are not possible in *nix system without a mouse.
+Note that 2-1 chords are not possible in Unix system without a mouse.

 - `Ctrl-Click`: Button2
 - `Alt-Click`: Button3